Dublin Contemporary: Theme

 "As curators of the first Dublin Contemporary exhibition, we resolved early on to directly engage the multiple challenges of organising an exhibition of this scale in Ireland today.
 Embracing "the elephant in the room" resolutely led us to our tripartite theme: "Terrible Beauty: Art, Crisis, Change & the Office of Non-Compliance".
 Recalling W.B.
-Yeats' famous phrase at a new global historical watershed underscored for us art's most important contemporary abdication-it's inability to seriously engage society's problems during our own postmodern era."Under Castro and Viveros-Fauné the title and theme of Dublin Contemporary was taken from William Butler Yeats’ famous poem “Easter, 1916”.
+Yeats' famous phrase at a new global historical watershed underscored for us art's most important contemporary abdication-its inability to seriously engage society's problems during our own postmodern era."Under Castro and Viveros-Fauné the title and theme of Dublin Contemporary was taken from William Butler Yeats’ famous poem “Easter, 1916”.
 The second part of the exhibition's title, The Office of Non-Compliance, was a collaborative agency within Dublin Contemporary, establishing creative solutions for real or symbolic problems that stretch the bounds of conventional art experience.

 Venues and programme

 The main exhibition hub at Earlsfort Terrace, former home of University College Dublin, provided a range of unusual spaces for 70+ mini solo exhibitions that range from large-scale installations to smaller intimate hangings; placing well-known international artists side-by-side emerging Irish ones.
 The Office of Non-Compliance, located within the Earlsfort Terrace exhibition site, functioned as a promoter of ideas around a laundry list of non-conformist art proposals.
 This element of the exhibition included ad hoc, accessible structures for discourse around art and its place in society.

 Extending its reach across the city, Dublin Contemporary was partner of four important Dublin galleries: The Douglas Hyde Gallery, Dublin City Gallery The Hugh Lane, The National Gallery of Ireland, and The Royal Hibernian Academy.

 Dublin City Gallery The Hugh Lane presented new work by Irish artist Willie Doherty.
 An exhibition of American painter Alice Neel's portraits took place at The Douglas Hyde Gallery.
 The National Gallery of Ireland hosted works by a number of international artists, as well as a new commission by Irish artist Brian O'Doherty.
 The Royal Hibernian Academy hosted an exhibition of works by American painter Lisa Yuskavage and a new commission by Irish artist James Coleman.